Fraud nation: The numbers behind credit card fraud

 |Percentage||Method of discovering credit card fraud|

-What are the top 5 states with credit card fraud complaints?
+What are Top 5 states with the highest instances of credit card fraud?

 How can you protect yourself against fraud?